oghenekparobor/my-portfolio-mobile/README.md

-# portfolio_mobile
+# Oghenekparobor's Portfolio

-A new Flutter project.

-## Getting Started
+## Description

-This project is a starting point for a Flutter application.
+This project is an hybrid app for of my portfolio.
+It contains little information about me, my skillset, links to my social media platform and a link to donload my Resume.

 A few resources to get you started if this is your first Flutter project: